 - Lidcombe Program Stage 2

 * Lunch break will be scheduled from 12:30 pm to 2:00 pm

 - All video or audio recording, or using mobile devices for filming or photography is prohibited during the seminar.

-- Contingency Plan in case of Bad Weather: If Typhoon Signal No. 3, Red or Amber Rainstorm Signal is hoisted, the seminar will be held as scheduled.
-If Typhoon Signal No.8 or above, or Black Rainstorm Signal remains hoisted by 6:30am on the event date, or other unforeseeable circumstances, the seminar will be cancelled.
+- Contingency Plan in case of Bad Weather: If Typhoon Signal No. 3, Red, or Amber Rainstorm Signal is hoisted, the seminar will be held as scheduled.
+If Typhoon Signal No.8 or above, or Black Rainstorm Signal remains hoisted by 6:30 am on the event date or other unforeseeable circumstances, the seminar will be canceled.
 You will be informed of the re-scheduled arrangement by email in due course.